apptainer/singularity-userdocs/singularity_and_docker.rst

     UBUNTU_CODENAME=xenial
     Singularity lolcow_latest.sif:~>

-From this it is evident that use is being made of Ubuntu 16.04 *within* this container, whereas the shell *external* to the container is running a more-recent release of Ubuntu (not illustrated here).
+From this it is evident that use is being made of Ubuntu 16.04 *within* this container, whereas the shell *external* to the container is running a more recent release of Ubuntu (not illustrated here).

 ``inspect`` reveals the metadata for a Singularity container encapsulated via SIF; :ref:`Container Metadata <sec:inspect_container_metadata>` is documented below.